coolsnady/hcwallet/README.md

-hxwallet
+hcwallet
 =========

 [![ISC License](http://img.shields.io/badge/license-ISC-blue.svg)](http://copyfree.org)

-hxwallet is a daemon handling hx wallet functionality for a single user.
-It acts as both an RPC client to hxd and an RPC server for wallet clients and legacy RPC applications.
+hcwallet is a daemon handling hx wallet functionality for a single user.
+It acts as both an RPC client to hcd and an RPC server for wallet clients and legacy RPC applications.

 Public and private keys are derived using the hierarchical deterministic format described by [BIP0032](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki).
-Unencrypted private keys are not supported and are never written to disk.  hxwallet uses the
+Unencrypted private keys are not supported and are never written to disk.  hcwallet uses the
 `m/44'/<coin type>'/<account>'/<branch>/<address index>`
 HD path for all derived addresses, as described by [BIP0044](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki).

-Due to the sensitive nature of public data in a BIP0032 wallet, hxwallet provides the option of encrypting not just private keys, but public data as well.
+Due to the sensitive nature of public data in a BIP0032 wallet, hcwallet provides the option of encrypting not just private keys, but public data as well.
 This is intended to thwart privacy risks where a wallet file is compromised without exposing all current and future addresses (public keys) managed by the wallet.
 While access to this